pszymczyk/embedded-consul/README.md

 ### Reset Consul state

-The ConsulProcess can be reset at any time, removing all registered services and removes all data from kv store.
+The ConsulProcess can be reset at any time.
+Reset method do few operations:
+- removing all registered services
+- removes all registered checks
+- removes all data from kv store
+- destroy all active sessions

 Invoking `reset` method is faster than starting new Consul process.

 ```java